FRBCesab/faircitations/README.md

-The aim of the R package `faircitations` is to provide a user-friendly way to compute the non-profit and academic friendly ratio of the references list before submitting a manuscript for peer review.
+The aim of the R package `faircitations` is to provide a user-friendly way to compute the non-profit and academic friendly ratio of the bibliographic reference list before submitting a manuscript for peer review.

 ## Features